fubuloubu/ERC4626/README.md

 MUST emit the `Withdraw` event.
 MAY support an additional flow in which the underlying tokens are owned by the Vault contract before the `redeem` execution, and are accounted for during `redeem`.
+MUST revert if all of `shares` cannot be redeemed.

 Note that some implementations will require pre-requesting to the Vault before a withdrawal may be performed.
 Those methods should be performed separately.